kailash-manasarovar/statement/docs/timeline/2024/march.md

 ### Nowhere

-- I get a desk at Nowhere co-working space in Denia: https://knowheredenia.com.
+- I get a desk at Nowhere co-working space in Dénia: https://knowhereDénia.com.

 ### I tweet about it